Bhognipur power station

 Bhognipur power station is a coal-fired power station which has been proposed by Lanco to be built at Bhognipur, Kanpur Dehat district in Uttar Pradesh, India.

-The project is proposed to be built at Bhognipur, Kanpur Dehat district in Uttar Pradesh.
+The project is proposed to be built at Bhognipur, Kanpur Dehat district.
 The map below shows the location of Bhoghipur village but not the exact location of the project.

 Location: Chaperghata, Rasulpur Bhuranda, Kripalpur and Bhartauli villages, Bhognipur taluk, Ramabai Nagar district, Uttar Pradesh

 Coordinates: 26.192778, 79.940278 (exact)

 Nameplate capacity: Phase I: 1320 MW; Phase II: 1320 MW

 Projected in service:

 Coal Type: Imported